Article I – Name

 office.
 If the Honorary member wants to participate in the Club’s

-activities which require insurance, the club will pay the necessary
+activities which require insurance, the honorary member will need to pay

 insurance for a period of one (1) year.